-Each LEA is entitled to funding based on approval of the local application (CTE Local Application System) by the Department of Public Instruction.
-The Local Application System must be approved prior to the LEA receiving the allotment.
+Each LEA is entitled to funding based on approval of the CTE Local Application by the Department of Public Instruction.
+The CTE Local Application must be approved prior to the LEA receiving the allotment.
 Each LEA's funding is based on ADM in grades 8-12 and can be used to fund CTE programs in grades 6-12 and career awareness activities in grade 5.
 A local board of education that adopts a career awareness program for fifth grade students shall report on program activities and student outcomes from the prior school year to the State Board of Education annually.